 It has been quiet for a few days now as I am going through another waiting period.
 This is stop and go game.
 But this is how life is, stop – go.
 The stop periods can sometimes be tricky as I get lots of time to think and wonder what the heck I am doing out here.
 I have time to drive around and get a feel for various areas in LA.
 These days I have been checking out of the motel in the mornings with no clues as to where I will end up the next night.
 The evening arrives, and the motel I happen to drive by in whichever area I am in at the time becomes my next pillow.
 It seems fitting with a period of wait that I also feel I am without direction.
 For waiting has a way of doing that.
 But waiting also gets me to learn more about myself by noticing various reactions and emotions that come up in this period of wait.
 Waiting makes me grow.
 I need both, so I get both.
 Stop – Go, it sure creates variation in my life.

 My first time in an acting class.

 I did my first “sides” (script) reading in tonights class.
-There were 6 of us guys and one woman, Jules, the instructor.
-Jules spoke for a while giving us tips on how to submitt our headshots and resumes to companies that are in pre production mode (meaning have not started shooting yet).
+There were 6 guys and one woman, Jules, the instructor.
+Jules spoke for a while giving us tips on how to submit our headshots and resumes to companies that are in pre-production mode (meaning have not started shooting yet).

 Here I am in class gaining insight from Jules into how to get into acting, and it is similar in ways to what I have been thinking.
 First figure out which Casting Director is associated with which film, then figure out if that Casting Director takes mail with resumes and head shots sent by anyone, and if they do send them one.
 But also include on the bottom left of the envelope “Requested Material” so they actually do open the envelope.

 It was a very interesting evening, and I had lots of fun performing my first cold reading (non prepared reading).
-It went really well, and I found it fairly easy to get into the character, but it will be easier when the lines are memorized which is the assignment for next Tuesday.
+It went really well, and I found it fairly easy to get into the character.
+It will be easier when the lines are memorized which is the assignment for next Tuesday.